Expand search form

 Identification

 Culver’s root is a tall perennial that measures between 1-2 m, with spikes of tiny pale pink, purple or white flowers that bloom July through August.
-The leaves grow in groups (called whorls) of 3 – 7, are serrated, and usually occur in widely spaced groups along the stem.
+The leaves grow in groups (called whorls) of three to seven, are serrated, and usually occur in widely spaced groups along the stem.
 As the only member of its genus in Manitoba, Culver’s root is unlikely to be confused with other species.

 Habitat